Nitrate Limitation: how does it make red plants redder?

 Other than color and growth rates, what else does nitrate limitation do?

 Stem plants that sprout side shoots sprout less side shoots under low nitrate conditions, meaning that they grow more vertical and less bushy.
 When nitrogen is plentiful, stem plants sprout more side shoots easily, becoming bushier faster.
 For some species such as Ludwigia glandulosa and Ludwigia sphaerocarpa, lean conditions causes the plant to bend over and try to root into the substrate more - whereas in richer conditions these plants grow more vertical.

 For some species, lower N conditions produce smaller plant forms, which make them attractive for aquascaping.

-For rooted plants use a rich substrate and continue to enrich it periodically with new ammonia rich aquasoil or ammonia enriched root-tabs.
+For rooted plants use a rich substrate and continue to enrich it periodically with new ammonia rich aquasoil or APT Jazz.
 Ammonia contains plenty of Nitrogen; it binds to soil and makes nitrogen available to rooted plants.
 As long as your substrate has available nitrogen, letting water column Nitrate levels completely bottom out to zero is fine as rooted plants can feed from the substrate.

 You can aim to have a slight nitrogen limitation rather than a very steep nitrogen limitation by dosing nitrates into the water column in small but regular amounts.
-APT complete for example, aims to produce a slight nitrogen limitation effect, but still contains good amounts of N. Whereas APT zero aims for produce a steeper nitrate limitation effect as it does not contain Nitrogen; in tanks that use APT zero, Nitrogen must come from the livestock or soil in the long run.
+APT 3/ Complete for example, aims to produce a slight nitrogen limitation effect, but still contains good amounts of N. Whereas APT zero aims for produce a steeper nitrate limitation effect as it does not contain Nitrogen.
+In tanks that use APT zero, Nitrogen must come from the livestock or enriched soil in the long run.

 Would you say there is correlation between plant tolerance for N stressing and PAR?